BjerveN92/Calculator/README.md

 # Calculator
-An calculator made in java , school practice!
+An calculator made in javascript , school practice!